jaanekaraster/30-day-map-challenge-23/README.md

 ## Day 12: South America
 ![day12 image](https://jaanekaraster.github.io/30-day-map-challenge-23/day12_southamerica/day12_1.png)

-The Darien Gap, a mountainous jungle region (dis)connecting North and South America, is a notoriously dangerous terrain for hashtag#migrants who must traverse 100-150mi (160-240km) by 🛶 - 🚶‍♂️ - 🚣‍♂️ - 🚌
+The Darien Gap, a mountainous jungle region (dis)connecting North and South America, is a notoriously dangerous terrain for migrants who must traverse 100-150mi (160-240km) by 🛶 - 🚶‍♂️ - 🚣‍♂️ - 🚌  Starting from maps like [this one](https://data.unhcr.org/en/documents/details/100506) from UNHCR, I wanted to help the viewer decide which path to take by zooming and panning the map, and turning layers on and off to better understand the rugged topography.

 [day12 image sub](https://jaanekaraster.github.io/30-day-map-challenge-23/day12_southamerica/day12_2.png)

 [Felt Map](https://rebrand.ly/2f22ba)
-Based on maps like [this one](https://data.unhcr.org/en/documents/details/100506) from UNHCR.

 ## Day 13: Choropleth
 ![day13 image](https://jaanekaraster.github.io/30-day-map-challenge-23/day13_choropleth/day13.png)

 How many slaves per slaveholder were there in the pre-Civil War American South?

 A key cause of the U.S. Civil War (1861-1865) was the fundamental disagreement over whether slavery should be allowed to continue.
 This map shows the ratio of slaves to slaveholders on a countywide basis (1860).
+IPUMS has a wonderful archive of historical boundaries for the US, which helped provide accurate context for the map's content.
+I went for a muted green gradient to match the tan base layer, giving more of a historical map feel.

 In the [Felt map](https://rebrand.ly/79fog9z), you can overlay the location of every battle fought during the Civil War period.